TamaraLumumba/monty/README.md

 In this project, we were able to create a basic interpreter for Monty ByteCodes.
 The interpreter reads a file containing bytecode and carries out the corresponding bytecode instructions.

-THE MONTY LANGUAGE
+MONTY LANGUAGE

-Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
+Monty is a scripting language that is first compiled into Monty byte codes.
 It relies on a unique stack, with specific instructions to manipulate it.
-The goal of this project is to create an interpreter for Monty ByteCodes files.

 MONTY FILES